Connectivity graphs of uncertainty regions: The WCU Problem

-\begin{proof} Note that OPT$+1 \leq 2$OPT as long as OPT $\geq 1$ so, by Lemma \ref{lemma:worst_case_opt+1}, it suffices to show that OPT $\geq 1$.
-By assumption there are more than one disk centers $\{p_i\}$.
-Let $p_j$ be a leftmost point amongst the $\{p_i\}$ and choose $\ell_j$ to be the leftmost point in $D(p_j;1)$ and for all other $D(p_k;1)_{k \neq j}$ choose $\ell_k$ to be the rightmost point in $D(p_k;1)$.
+\begin{proof} Note that OPT$+1 \leq 2$OPT as long as OPT $\geq 1$ so, by Theorem~\ref{lemma:worst_case_opt+1}, it suffices to show that OPT $\geq 1$.
+As noted in the first paragraph of this section we are assuming that $n > 1$.
+Let $p_j$ be a leftmost point amongst the $\{p_i: 1 \leq i \leq n\}$ and choose $\ell_j$ to be the leftmost point in $D(p_j;1)$ and for all other $D(p_k;1)_{k \neq j}$ choose $\ell_k$ to be the rightmost point in $D(p_k;1)$.
 Then $\ell_j$ is at least distance $2$ from each of the other $\ell_k$ and so we must choose $\alpha \geq 1$ to keep the connectivity graph connected.
-It follows that OPT $\geq 1$ and the lemma is established. $\Box$ \end{proof}
+It follows that OPT $\geq 1$ and the theorem is established. $\Box$ \end{proof}

-Unfortunately our approximation for the BCU Problem is not a constant factor approximation, since if one takes $n$ unit disks with non-empty intersection, then the $\ell_i$ can all be taken to equal one of the intersection points so that OPT$= 0$ while $L/2$ can be non-zero (and as big as $1$).

-In the case of the WCU Problem, Lemma \ref{lemma:worst_case_2*opt} shows that the simple broadcast-from-center heuristic can be no worse than a $2$-approximation.
-However, we thus far only found examples showing that the approximation can be (asymptotically) as bad as a $\sqrt{2}$-approximation, as the next Lemma asserts.
+Theorem~\ref{lemma:worst_case_2*opt} shows that the simple broadcast-from-center heuristic can be no worse than a $2$-approximation to the solution of the WCU Problem.
+However, we have thus far only found examples showing that the approximation can be (asymptotically) as bad as a $\sqrt{2}$-approximation, as the next theorem asserts.